jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

 The entangled dislocations form cell structures and sub-boundaries.
 This is most evident in high #SFE metals because #cross-slip is easier.
 #dislocation-density increases from $sim 10^{6}$ to $\sim 10^{12} cm^{-2}$ during #cold-working from the annealed condition.
-The general relationship between flow stress and #dislocation-density is same as with single crystals.
+The general relationship between flow stress and #dislocation-density is same as with #single-crystals.

 $$\begin{equation}
 \tau = \tau_{0} + \alpha G\vec{b}\sqrt{\rho}